Nike-Inc/Willow/README.md

 ### Multiple Formatters

 Multiple `Formatter` objects can be stacked together onto a single log level to perform multiple actions.
-Let's walk through using the `DefaultFormatter` (prefixes the message with a timestamp and log level) in combination with the `ColorFormatter` objects from the previous example.
+Let's walk through using the `TimestampFormatter` (prefixes the message with a timestamp) in combination with the `ColorFormatter` objects from the previous example.

 ```swift
 let purple = UIColor.purpleColor()